 The design of your restaurant’s website can have a big impact on your sales.
 In 2019, an MGH survey found that 77% of customers check out a restaurant’s website before dining out and, of those, 68% of people have been discouraged from visiting a restaurant because of its website.

-Today, in the age of the pandemic when restaurants have turned on online ordering in droves, those website views are even more pivotal.
-Square’s Future of Restaurants report found that restaurants that offer online ordering say an average of 34% of their revenue in 2021 to come from online takeout and delivery channels.
+As restaurants have turned on online ordering in droves, those website views are even more pivotal.
+Square’s 2022 Future of Restaurants report found that restaurants that offer online ordering say an average of 34% of their revenue comes from online takeout and delivery channels.

 What are the must-have features for a great restaurant website?
 The biggest consideration is making pertinent information easy to find, and getting across the quality of your food to consumers making decisions about what to eat.
 Here’s a list of features restaurants should consider when designing their website.

 Prominent name/address/phone and contact information